TTUNEPH2025/GN/docs/IRGN.md

     3. Hematuria typically resolves by about 6 months
 ## **Infections commonly assoicated with IRGN**
   * Streptococcal infections about 28-47%
-  * Staphylococcus aureus or staphlococcus epidermidis around 12-24% of cases
+  * Staphylococcus aureus or Staphlococcus epidermidis around 12-24% of cases
   * Gram negative about 22% of cases
   * Endocarditis GN
     1. Staphyloccus aureus